jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter3/forms.md

 Forms in React are infamously annoying to work with.
 There are [Controlled Components](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled Components](https://reactjs.org/docs/uncontrolled-components.html) and [third party libraries](https://jaredpalmer.com/formik/) and many more workarounds to try and make forms in React as simple as they were originally intended to be in the HTML spec: an `<input>` field with a `name` attribute that gets submitted somewhere when you click a button.

-We think Redwood is a step or two in the right direction by not only freeing you from writing controlled component plumbing, but also dealing with validation and errors automatically.
+We think Cedar is a step or two in the right direction by not only freeing you from writing controlled component plumbing, but also dealing with validation and errors automatically.
 Let's see how it works.

 We won't be pulling any data from the database on our Contact page so we won't create a cell.
 Let's create the form right in the page.
-Redwood forms start with the...wait for it...`<Form>` tag:
+Cedar forms start with the...wait for it...`<Form>` tag:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">